 Bare indemnities will cover losses for particular circumstances.
 This is usually not limited to certain activities, but rather, covers the event that caused the loss as a whole.

 Mila pays Austin to drive a truck full of her potatoes across town to her customer.
-As he was driving her truck, Jack had an accident crossing the bridge.
+As he was driving her truck, Austin had an accident crossing the bridge.
 The potatoes didn’t fall into the water (thankfully), but the truck was slightly scratched.

-Mila tells Jack that he needs to pay damages for the scratch on the car.
+Mila tells Austin that he needs to pay damages for the scratch on the car.
 He argues that his liability should have only been limited to the potatoes (which turned out to be fine), but Mila reminds him that in the contract he signed, there was a bare indemnity clause.

 This is a blanket clause meaning that liability is not limited, but covers the set of damages or circumstances that occurred.
 As such, Austin is liable to pay for all the damages incurred to the truck as well.